 - 2.1 This policy applies to all employees of the College, including apprentices; and workers which includes any casual workers; home-based casual workers; and employees of subcontractors; and Agency workers engaged by the College. - 2.2 Workers might be unsure whether it is appropriate to raise their concern under this policy and procedure or whether it is a personal grievance, which is more appropriate to raise under the College's grievance procedure.
-Any worker in this situation is encouraged to approach the Personnel Manager in confidence for advice.
+Any worker in this situation is encouraged to approach the Head of HR and Culture in confidence for advice.